zed-industries/zed/docs/src/developing_zed__building_zed_linux.md

 cargo test --workspace
 ```

+## Wayland & X11

+Zed has basic support for both modes.
+The mode is selected at runtime.
+If you're on wayland and want to run in X11 mode, you can set `WAYLAND_DISPLAY='' cargo run` to do so.

 ## Troubleshooting

+### Can't compile zed

+Before reporting the issue, make sure that you have the latest rustc version with `rustup update`.

 ### Cargo errors claiming that a dependency is using unstable features

 Try `cargo clean` and `cargo build`.

+### Vulkan/GPU issues

+If Zed crashes at runtime due to GPU or vulkan issues, you can try running [vkcube](https://github.com/krh/vkcube) (usually available as part of the `vulkaninfo` package on various distributions) to try to troubleshoot where the issue is coming from.
+Try running in both X11 and wayland modes (`vkcube -m [x11|wayland]`).

+If you have multiple GPUs, you can also try running Zed on a different one (for example, with [vkdevicechooser](https://github.com/jiriks74/vkdevicechooser)) to figure out where the issue comes from.